-14 5.1 Oversight
+5.1 Oversight

-- 15 This policy is directed at ICANN and the IFO as the entity that performs the IANA Naming Functions with - 16 respect to ccTLDs. - 17 This policy is not intended and shall not be interpreted to amend the way in which ICANN interacts with - 18 the IFO and the delineation of their roles and responsibilities. - 19 This policy will not change or amend the role of the ICANN Board of Directors has with respect to - 20 individual cases of ccTLD delegation, transfer and revocation, which is understood to be limited to a - 21 review to ensure that the IFO (staff) has followed its procedures properly.
-It is important to note that - the IFO's decisions to: - Notify the ccTLD manager of the retirement - Remove a ccTLD from the Root Zone - 25 Are of out scope for this policy (see Section 2)
+This Policy is directed at ICANN and the IFO as the entity that performs the IANA Naming Functions with respect to ccTLDs.

+This Policy is not intended and shall not be interpreted to amend the way in which ICANN interacts with the IFO and the delineation of their roles and responsibilities.

+This Policy will not change or amend the role that the ICANN Board of Directors has with respect to individual cases of ccTLD Delegation, Transfer and Revocation, which is understood to be limited to a review to ensure that the IFO (staff) has followed its procedures properly.
+It is important to note that the IFO decisions to 1. notify the ccTLD Manager of the Retirement and 2. remove a ccTLD from the Root Zone Database, are of out scope for this Policy (see Section 2).

-26 5.2 Review Mechanism
+5.2 Review Mechanism

-27 In this policy on retirement decisions have been identified which shall be subject to a review mechanism
+In this Policy on Retirement, decisions have been identified which shall be subject to a Review Mechanism.
+These decisions are: